jmpinit/beta_nes/README.md

 ![](docs/beta_nes.gif)

-Bookmarklet for turning the online Beta simulator for MIT's 6.004 class into an NES-like system.
+Bookmarklet for turning the online Beta processor simulator for MIT's 6.004 class into an NES-like system.

 why?
 ----